 Different domains, can have very different uncertainty, where software normally have much higher uncertainty than hardware when starting an initiative.
 But, within a context and its different domains, we always have the same complexity, no matter if the uncertainty can differ between the domains within the context.
 For example, in product development there is no difference regarding transdisciplinary complexity/ complicatedness between the domains when making a new initiative (we have passed the disciplinary research phase present only for hardware), where making a new product or system, always is very complex, no matter if the domain is hardware, software, or hybrids.
 It is worth to add, that the uncertainty level we have from start when making an initiative, will be the same until we have delivered the product or system to the customer, even if we through the initiative has reduced the transdisciplinary complexity/ complicatedness to a minimum, when we start to produce and deliver the product or system to the customers.
 That means that the uncertainty level is context independent, while the level of complexity always is context dependent.

-Now it is time to dig into the details of uncertainty and complexity.
+Now it is time to dig into the details of uncertainty and complexity, to be able to understand the solutions, the HOW, to able to reduce each of them.

 Uncertainty – do the right things (products/systems)